EXXETA/wordpress-plugin-donations/core/README.md

 No, not in a written form.
 See the previously linked SCSS file for the WordPress plugin and you are strongly encouraged to use SCSS and a style-preprocessor.
 Also note, that your styling rules should never depend on specific Themes/CSS Frameworks, as long as you have no good reason to do this.

+#### Are there any default campaign texts?
+Yes!
+They are part of this package and in addition you can use the `TextProvider`-class to get texts which can be shared across the plugins.

 ## Testing
 Execute this command to run the unit tests of this package.